 Also, another added bonus is the cookie has some color where you really don’t need to ice the top of them at all.

-The marble effect allows for just a simple decoration which allows the cookie to stand alone without to much work in the decorating department.
-When you are in a hurry and looking for a quick idea, this definitely fits that!
+The marble effect allows for just a simple decoration which allows the cookie to stand alone without too much work in the decorating department.
+When you are in a hurry and looking for a quick idea, this definitely fits that for shamrock cookies.

 Baking and Cooling